Shopify/restyle/README.md

 Arguments:

 - `property`: The name of the component prop that will map to a variant.
 Defaults to `variant`.
 - `themeKey`: A key in the theme to map values from.
-Unlike `createStyleFunction`, this option _is required_ to create a variant.
+Unlike `createRestyleFunction`, this option _is required_ to create a variant.
 - `defaults`: The default values to apply before applying anything from the values in the theme.

 ### Responsive Values